Gun violence in the United States: Comparison to other countries

 In 2019, the U.S. gun homicide rate was 18 times the average rate in other developed countries.
 Shown: homicide rate graphed versus gun ownership rate.

 The U.S. leads other high-income countries in gun-related homicides and in gun-related suicides.

 U.S. gun homicide rates exceed total homicide rates in high-income OECD countries.

 In 2023, the U.S. ranked 4th out of 34 developed nations in rate of homicides committed with a firearm, according to Organisation for Economic Co-operation and Development (OECD) data.
 Mexico, Turkey, and Estonia are ranked ahead of the U.S. in incidence of homicides.
 However, according to comprehensive research by the University of Sydney, the firearm-related homicide rates in Estonia and Turkey are both below the US, at 0.78 in Turkey and 0 in Estonia, while being 5.9 in the US, with Estonia registering zero in 2015.

-In 2016, a U.S. male aged 15–24 was 70 times more likely to be killed with a gun than his counterparts in any of the other eight largest industrialized nations in the world (the G8).
+In 2016, a U.S. male aged 15–24 was 70 times more likely to be killed with a gun than other counterparts in any of the other eight largest industrialized nations in the world (the G8).
 In 2013, in a broader comparison of 218 countries, the U.S. was ranked 111.
 In 2010, the U.S.' homicide rate was 7 times higher than the average for populous developed countries in the OECD, and its firearm-related homicide rate was 25.2 times higher.

 In 2013, the United States' firearm-related death rate was 10.64 deaths for every 100,000 inhabitants, a figure very close to Mexico's 11.17, although in Mexico firearm deaths are predominantly homicides whereas in the United States they are predominantly suicides.
 Although Mexico has strict gun laws, the laws restricting carry are often unenforced, and the laws restricting manufacture and sale are often circumvented by trafficking from the United States and other countries.